About Office 365 ProPlus in the enterprise

 The most significant difference is that Office 365 ProPlus is updated regularly, as often as monthly, with new features, unlike non-subscription versions of Office.
 For a list of new features, see What's new in Office 365.

 By default, Office 365 ProPlus installs as one package.
-This means that all Office programs are installed on the user's computer.
-But, you can configure the deployment to Exclude or remove Office 365 ProPlus products from client computers, such as Access.
+This means that all Office applications are installed on the user's computer.
+But, you can configure the deployment to exclude or remove certain Office 365 ProPlus applications, such as Access, from client computers.

 Office 365 ProPlus also provides the ability to control how often users receive feature updates.
 For example, users can get new features to Office 365 ProPlus as soon as they are available.
 Or, if you have line-of-business applications, add-ins, or macros that you want to test with the new features, you can provide users with new features less frequently.
 For more information, see Overview of update channels for Office 365 ProPlus.

 Office 365 provides a web-based portal where users can install Office 365 ProPlus themselves.
 Keep in mind that users have to be local administrators on their computers to install Office 365 ProPlus.
 If users aren't local administrators, you'll have to install Office 365 ProPlus for them.
 Also, if you don't want your users to install from the portal, you can prevent that.
-For more information, see Choose how to deploy Office 365 ProPlus.
+For more information, see Choose how to deploy.

 Users can install Office 365 ProPlus on up to five different computers with a single Office 365 license.
 For example, a user can have Office 365 ProPlus installed on a computer in the office, on a laptop to use when traveling, and on a home computer.
 Users can also install on up to 5 tablets and 5 phones.